Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

 \subsection{Cognitive Radio (CR) Systems}

 CR systems enable secondary users (SUs) to access spectrum without causing harmful interference to primary users (PUs), addressing the critical issue of spectrum scarcity~\cite{Zhang2010Dynamic}.
 Due to the dynamic and spatially heterogeneous distribution of spectrum resources, reliable spectrum sensing is essential to identify spectrum holes in both spatial and spectral domains~\cite{Saruthirathanaworakun2012Opportunistic}.
 However, traditional CR systems provide limited spatial adaptability, which makes it difficult to fully exploit such spatial spectrum opportunities.
 Integrating RA technology into CR systems introduces enhanced spatial flexibility via adaptive boresight control, enabling more flexible and environment-aware spectrum sensing and access.
 By performing directional spatial scanning at the SU receiver, an RA-enabled CR system can observe the radio environment from multiple angular perspectives and collect fine-grained spectrum-occupancy information.
-Once spatial spectrum holes are identified, the SU transceiver can support opportunistic transmission by rotating its antenna boresight toward available directions, thereby enhancing link efficiency while limiting unintended interference to nearby PUs.
-When spectrum resources are densely occupied and pure avoidance becomes insufficient, RA-assisted CR systems can enable interference-constrained spectrum sharing~\cite{Tan2026Rotatable,Peng2025Rotatable}.
-In particular, joint optimization of transmit beamforming and antenna orientation enables the SU to concentrate radiation power toward intended receivers while spatially suppressing interference toward active PUs, thereby enhancing spectrum utilization in interference-limited environments.
+Once spatial spectrum holes are identified, the SU transceiver can support opportunistic transmission by rotating its antenna boresight toward available directions, thereby enhancing link efficiency while limiting unintended interference to nearby PUs. {When spectrum resources are densely occupied, RA-assisted CR systems can also support interference-constrained spectrum sharing~\cite{Tan2026Rotatable,Peng2025Rotatable}.
+In particular, joint optimization of transmit beamforming and antenna orientation enables the SU to concentrate radiation power toward intended receivers while spatially suppressing interference toward active PUs.
+This capability enhances spectrum utilization in interference-limited environments and provides additional spatial DoFs for coexistence.}